jeremykpark/aiq-mem0ai-config-samples/README.md

 These files are ment to run in <aiq folder>/packages/aiqtoolkit_mem0ai/src/aiq/plugins/mem0ai

-memory.py - the original version
+* memory.py - the original version
+* mem0_editor.py - the original version
-memory_local.py - new version for connecting to local resources like Quadrant and Ollama memory_nvidia_build.py - new version for connecting to build.nvidia.com memory_nvidia_ngc.py - new version for connecting to Nvidia NGC
+* memory_local.py - new version for connecting to local resources like Quadrant and Ollama
+* memory_nvidia_build.py - new version for connecting to build.nvidia.com
+* memory_nvidia_ngc.py - new version for connecting to Nvidia NGC
+* register.py - updated with additional files

+Mem0 config field list are listed in Mem0_core_configuration_options.md

 ## Installation plan